kkapuria3/ahcg2017_starterpipeline/README.md

 ## Mission Statement
 To create adaptive computational pipeline using existing tools which can aid in early detection of cancer before symptoms emerge.

+## What is Liquid Biopsy ?
+A test done on a sample of blood to look for cancer cells from a tumor that are circulating in the blood or for pieces of DNA from tumor cells that are in the blood.
+A liquid biopsy may be used to help find cancer at an early stage.
+It may also be used to help plan treatment or to find out how well treatment is working or if cancer has come back.

+## Alterations obeserved in Liquid Biopsy
+   1. Epigenetic modifications: Bisulfite sequencing to detect methylation
+   2. Single nucleotide variants (SNV's): Variation in nucleotide that can be present in somatic cells
+   3. Copy number alterations (CNA's): Changes in copy number of genes present in somatic tissue

 ## Requirements